 For this section, we’ll walk through the main elements of your Google Shopping feed and provide basic optimization tips.
-To make sure these tips are as reliable as possible, I spoke with Kelly McGee and Sam Drane—two experts on our Managed Services team who consistently drive returns for their ecommerce clients.
+To make sure these tips are as reliable as possible, I spoke with Kelly McGee and Sam Drane—two experts on our marketing services team who consistently drive returns for their ecommerce clients.

 Your product title is the blue hyperlinked text at the top of your Shopping ad.

-Kelly and Sam were clear about their first piece of advice: Your product title is your top priority.
+Kelly and Sam were clear about their first piece of advice: Your product title is your top priority when optimizing your Google Shopping feed..
 “Make sure you don’t keyword stuff,” says Sam.
 “Pick a target keyword and get it as close to the front of your product title as possible.”

 Your product title is analogous to a website page title.
 When Google is looking for relevant results, it looks to the title first.

 Although you shouldn’t keyword stuff, you should be detailed.
 Online shoppers tend to search long-tail queries when they’re getting ready to buy.
 By including the brand, color, size, style, model, gender, measurements, and any other relevant attributes, you give yourself a better shot of capturing commercial intent.

 Your product image is the—uh—image of your product.